Updated April 2026

 Provide documentation

 A death certificate is usually required.
-The insurer may also ask for proof of identity and the policy details.
+The insurer may also request proof of identity and the policy details.

 3